“Every man has two countries; his own and France.”John F. Kennedy

 Our favorite apps

 Google Translate We use this often to practice proper pronunciations of French words.
-As we always encourage, it is essential to learn the basics to greet and thank people in the local language.
+As we always encourage, learning the basics of greeting and thanking people in the local language is essential.
 Google translate was an easy app to use.
-If needed, you can enter text in English, and it will speak back in French to aid in communicating with locals.
+If needed, you can enter text in English, which will speak back in French to aid in communicating with locals.
 Furthermore, it came in very handy to translate text into images instantly.

 Do you have a favorite France travel resource?
 Share your favorites in the comments section at the bottom of this page or